- Who is covered by the State Records Act?

 - maintain accessibility to digital and other technology dependent records, and

-- make arrangements with State Records for monitoring and reporting on the implementation of the public office's records management program.
+- make arrangements with NSW State Archives and Records for monitoring and reporting on the implementation of the public office's records management program.

 Part 3 - Protection of State records